wxt-dev/wxt/docs/guide/configuration.md

 # Configuration

 WXT's behavior can be configured via the `wxt.config.ts` file.
-In this file, you can add Vite plugins, change the directory strucutre of your project, and set fields on your `manifest.json`.
+In this file, you can add Vite plugins, change the directory structure of your project, and set fields on your `manifest.json`.

 ## Config File